 1 / Water Acclimation

-Increases comfort with underwater exploration and introduces basic self-rescue skills performed with assistance.
+Increases comfort with underwater exploration and introduce basic self-rescue skills performed with assistance.

 2 / Water Movement

-Encourages forward movement in water and basic self-rescue skills performed independently.
+Encourages forward movement in the water and basic self-rescue skills performed independently.

 3 / Water Stamina